FOUR PEAKS STATION

 limited to 10 walkers or bikers per day.

-Enjoy a unique walk/hike through New Zealand’s high country paradise, staying in upgraded shepherd’s huts along the way.
+Enjoy a unique walk/hike option through New Zealand’s high country paradise and stay in a historic upgraded shepherd’s hut on the station.

-The walking track covers a 27 kilometre round trip over Four Peaks Station following the route taken by pioneer farmers and shepherds in the 1850s when sheep were first farmed in the area.
+The track over Four Peaks Station follows the route taken by pioneer farmers and shepherds in the 1850s when sheep were first farmed in the area.

 Limiting the number of walkers or mountain bikers ensures you experience the peace and tranquility of the Four Peaks high country environment, and prevents disruption to the stock being farmed there.

-This is a 2 or 3 day/night Walk, an enjoyable and satisfying way to see this amazing country, and experience the charming shepherds huts along the Track.
+This is 3 day/2 night walk – an enjoyable and satisfying way to see this amazing country, and experience a charming shepherds hut on the station.
 There will be just you, up to 9 friends, endemic and farmed wildlife, and the great outdoors!

 FOUR PEAKS WALKING TRACK